jjosef/weather-app/README.md

 You have two options here.
 Run each process separately or run them `concurrently` with `yarn dev`.

+To run them separately:

+`cd server && npm start`

+then (ideally in a different terminal)

+`yarn start`

 # Additional dependencies

 I added a few dependencies to make API calls and testing API calls easier.